timwarnock/best-practices-and-notes/good-teams.md

 # Good Teams

 What is a Good Software Engineering Team?
-How would you even measure that?
+How would you measure that?

 *Notes from DevOps and Lean Software research.*

 ## The Goal

 A successful organization must have an inspiring goal, a shared vision that unites different teams and technologies.
-Without an inspiring and shared goal, an organization most likely fall into a default Bureaucratic Culture (a rule-oriented culture).
+Without an inspiring (and shared) goal, an organization will inevitably fall into a default Bureaucratic Culture (a rule-oriented culture).
 In that environment software developers will adopt what is known as a *mercenary mindset*.
-What's worse, due to [Conway's Law](https://en.wikipedia.org/wiki/Conway%27s_law), these mercenary-minded developers will create products and services that reflect the bureaucratic communication channels between teams within the organization -- and will NOT meet the goals of the users.
+What's worse, due to [Conway's Law](https://en.wikipedia.org/wiki/Conway%27s_law), these mercenary-minded developers will create output (products, services, platforms, etc) that reflect the bureaucratic communication channels between teams within the organization -- and will NOT meet the goals of the users.

+A good team will build quality products (services, platforms, etc) that solve real problems; and in order to be successful a team will require a Generative Culture, an inspiring vision, and the responsibility of fast and frequent deployments.

 ## Measures